If you’re facing the conundrum of having to decide between conduction vs convection vapes, you’re not alone.

 Another good for conduction vaporizers are that they’re designed for social vaping sessions, where stop-and-go isn’t part of your repertoire.

 But again, the downside is, if you do vape alone, you’re likely stop-and-go vaping.
 And with conduction vapes, you won’t get the same number of puffs (draws) if you do so.
 So in other words, they can be less efficient in turning your cannabis into vapor.

 A major reason why is because they’re made for sessions with continuous draws (puffs).

-And a great example of a session with continuous draws is smoking an entire joint in one session with friends.
+And example of a continuous draw session is smoking an entire joint in one go with friends.
 For instance, if you put out and re-light the joint again and again for later use, you won’t nearly get enough tokeage.
 Also, the potency and flavor won’t be the same.

 Here’s the info graphic of the pros and cons of conduction vapes if you missed it above.

 A convection vape heats marijuana using steam and hot air.
 In other words, it creates marijuana vapor by circulating hot air through and around the chamber where you cannabis is stored.

 This is similar to the workings of a convection oven.